 Alcohol suppresses your immune system, making it harder for your body to fight an allergy.
 Can’t bear going teetotal?
 Avoid red wine, as it’s naturally high in histamines, which can exacerbate symptoms.

-Try the hay fever prick test
+Try the prick test

 Your doctor will inject a small amount of allergens just below the surface of your skin, which should cause a reaction.
 Your GP can then determine what pollen allergy you’re suffering from.